Recent Changes - Search:

 War Dance party, invocation

 You may dance for 10 minutes, inspiring your allies for war.
-The next time initiative is rolled, each present ally gains a +1d4 inspiration bonus to initiative, and gains that same result as a bonus to their first weapon damage roll that combat.
+For the next 8 hours, whenever initiative is rolled, each present ally gains a +1d4 inspiration bonus to initiative, and gains that same result as a bonus to their first weapon damage roll that combat.

 Edit - History - Print - Recent Changes - Search